China: Winter Specialties

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 2: We will depart early towards Lingshan and start our birding in the mid-morning.
-The cold, snowbound slopes at this time of year host Siberian Accentor, Pallas’s Rosefinch, Chinese Beautiful Rosefinch, Long-tailed Rosefinch, and other wintering migrants such as Cinereous Vulture, Asian Rosy Finch, Red-throated Thrush, Naumann's Thrush, and Güldenstädt’s Redstart.
-In addition, there are several resident species to look for, including Beijing Babbler, Plain Laughingthrush, Silver-throated Bushtit, and Godlewski’s Bunting.
+Day 2: The cold, snowbound slopes here at this time of year host Siberian Accentor, Pallas’s Rosefinch, Chinese Beautiful Rosefinch, Long-tailed Rosefinch, and other wintering migrants such as Cinereous Vulture, Red-throated Thrush, Naumann's Thrush, and Güldenstädt’s Redstart.
+In addition, there are several resident species to look for, including Beijing Babbler, Plain Laughingthrush, Silver-throated Bushtit, Meadow Bunting, and Godlewski’s Bunting.
 Night at Lingshan.

 Day 3: Full morning on-site, searching primarily for the accentor and rosefinches, before driving back to Beijing.
-We will have time to swing by any spots hosting flocks of Japanese Waxwing, which are usually (but not always!) present at this time of year, before an evening flight to Wuhan.
-Night in Wuhan.
+We will have time to swing by any spots hosting Baikal Teal, Mandarin Duck, or flocks of Japanese Waxwing which are usually (but not always!) present at this time of year, before an evening flight to Nanchang where we will stay for five nights.
+Night in Nanchang.

 Day 5-6: One of the most astounding sites in the world for wintering waterbirds, Poyang Lake is now the sole wintering area for the beautiful Siberian Crane, often seen alongside the more numerous Hooded and White-naped Cranes.
 These are not the only threatened waterbirds to target here; Lesser White-fronted Goose, Swan Goose, and Oriental Stork are present in good numbers too.
-We will also hope for Brown Crake, Red-billed Starling, Marsh Grassbird, and Rustic, Ochre-rumped, and Yellow-browed Buntings.
-There is certainly potential to come across something rarer here, such as Chinese Grey Shrike, Chinese Penduline Tit, or Buff-bellied Pipit.
-There will be plenty of time to also look at the more widespread species that are abundant here, including the eastern subspecies of both Taiga Bean Goose and Tundra Bean Goose, plus Greater White-fronted Goose, Tundra Swan, Eastern Spot-billed Duck, the stunning Falcated Duck, and so much more!
+We should also see Brown Crake, Red-billed Starling, Marsh Grassbird, Chinese Penduline Tit, Siberian Pipit, Pallas's Reed Bunting, and Chestnut-eared Bunting.
+There is certainly potential to come across something rarer here, such as Chinese Grey Shrike or Ochre-rumped Bunting.
+Plenty of extra time allows us to enjoy the more widespread species that are abundant here, including the eastern subspecies of both Taiga Bean Goose and Tundra Bean Goose, plus Greater White-fronted Goose, Tundra Swan, Eastern Spot-billed Duck, the stunning Falcated Duck, and so much more!
 Nights in Nanchang.

-Day 9-10: Two full days inside Jianfengling National Nature Reserve.
-Above all, we will be hoping to see Hainan Partridge and the previously mythical Hainan Peacock Pheasant, both of which have been regularly visiting feeding hides since 2022 and are now daily attendees!
-Other main targets are the endemic Hainan Leaf Warbler and “Swinhoe’s” Black-throated Laughingthrush, while near-endemic specialties include Chinese Barbet, Rufous-cheeked Laughingthrush, Ratchet-tailed Treepie, Yellow-billed Nuthatch, plus the Hainan subspecies of Pale Blue Flycatcher and Fork-tailed Sunbird.
-Red-headed Trogon and Grey-headed Parrotbill are fairly common, while “Hainan” White-winged Magpie is very rare but has been seen in the area.
-Spotlighting could produce Oriental Bay Owl and Mountain Scops Owl.
-Nights at Jianfengling.
+Day 9-10: Inside Jianfengling National Nature Reserve, both Hainan Partridge and the previously mythical Hainan Peacock Pheasant have been regularly visiting feeding hides since 2022 and are now daily attendees!
+Also visiting for food are the endemic “Swinhoe’s” Black-throated Laughingthrush, the stunning Rufous-cheeked Laughingthrush, and hopefully Indochinese Green Magpie.
+Other main targets are the endemic Hainan Leaf Warbler and near-endemic specialties like Chinese Barbet, Ratchet-tailed Treepie, Yellow-billed Nuthatch, plus the Hainan subspecies of Red-headed Trogon, Pale Blue Flycatcher, and Fork-tailed Sunbird.
+The retiring Mountain Scops Owl is quite easy to see here, perhaps one of the best places in the world to see this bird rather than just hear it!

 YUNNAN ENDEMICS EXTENSION

-Day 2: Birding on the upper floodplains of the Yangtze and surrounding coniferous hillsides, Lijiang’s star attraction is White-speckled Laughingthrush, a stunning and rare species which is now easy to see at a photography blind also attended by Black-faced Laughingthrush, Spotted Laughingthrush, Elliot’s Laughingthrush, and Black-streaked Scimitar Babbler.
-The other specialties we will be searching out are Yunnan Nuthatch, Black-headed Greenfinch, Eye-ringed Parrotbill, and the evolutionarily unique Rufous-tailed Babbler (perhaps better known as Moupinia).
+Day 2: Birding on the upper floodplains of the Yangtze and surrounding coniferous hillsides, the star attraction of this region is White-speckled Laughingthrush, a stunning and rare species which is now easy to see at a photography blind also attended by Black-faced Laughingthrush, Spotted Laughingthrush, Elliot’s Laughingthrush, and Black-streaked Scimitar Babbler.
+The other specialties we will be searching out are Eye-ringed Parrotbill, the evolutionarily unique Rufous-tailed Babbler (perhaps better known as Moupinia), Sharpe's Rosefinch, Crimson-browed Finch, and Black-headed Greenfinch.
 Night in Lijiang.

-Day 3: On our middle day here, we’ll depart before dawn and drive several hours to the Black-and-white Snub-nosed Monkey Reserve.
+Day 3: This morning we’ll depart before dawn and drive several hours to the Black-and-white Snub-nosed Monkey Reserve.
 Here we can expect intimate encounters with this unique primate!
-There are chances for a few birds like Yunnan Fulvetta, Spectacled Fulvetta, White-collared Yuhina, and maybe Tibetan Serin or Sharpe's Rosefinch, before we drive back to Lijiang in the early afternoon.
-A long day, but very worthwhile indeed!
+There are chances for a few extra birds like Yunnan Fulvetta and maybe Tibetan Serin before we drive back to Lijiang for afternoon birding along the Yangtze again, where we might be able to find the scarce Striped Prinia and have extra chances for any missing species from the previous day.
 Night in Lijiang.